 The Encardio Rite N.A.T.M. style shotcrete concrete stress cells consist of a flat rectangular capsule and a pressure transducer connected by a 6 mm Ф x 165 mm long stainless steel tube.
 The rigidity of the cell exceeds 50,000 MPa and ensures it will respond immediately and accurately to the onset of increasing concrete stresses.

-One end of a 600 mm long pinch tube filled with fluid is welded to the pressure cell.
+(d) Pinch Tube: One end of a 600 mm long pinch tube filled with fluid is welded to the pressure cell.
 The other end is capped by welding.
-During concrete lining, temperatures very often rise and cause the capsule to expand in the still green concrete.
+During concrete lining, temperatures very often rise and cause the capsule to expand in the still-green concrete.

 On cooling, the capsule contracts, which, if allowed to remain, would prevent the transmission of pressures from the concrete to the cell.
 The purpose of the pinch tube is to inflate the capsule after the concrete around it has fully cured and has cooled off to the ambient temperature.

-A set of pliers is used to squeeze the fluid in the pinch tube.
+A set of pliers is used to squeeze the fluid into the pinch tube.
 The fluid is forced out of the tube into the capsule which expands until the gap is eliminated.